Research in my laboratory centers on activity-driven refinement of retinotectal projection in zebrafish:

 Finally, we are using the fluorogenic cPLA2 substrate PED6 (Mol.
 Probes) to show that trains of spikes (driven by strobe illumination) activate tectal cPLA2.
 The results implicate the cPLA2-AA-PKC-GAP43 pathway as a part of an F-actin based mechanism of synaptic stabilization.

-We are now using DNA constructs to express GAP-43 in retinal ganglion cells as GFP(green fluorescent protein) fusion proteins and assessing the effects on retinal arbor morphology (below).
+Next, we used DNA constructs to express GAP-43 in retinal ganglion cells as GFP(green fluorescent protein) fusion proteins and assessing the effects on retinal arbor morphology (below).
 Injection into fertilized eggs results in scattered GFP expression in neurons, including ganglion cells in the eye (A), and their axons can be seen exiting in the optic nerve head and forming arbors in brain (arrows in B and C).
 GAP43-GFP fusion proteins can also be expressed in axons and observed in time-lapse at half hour intervals (D1 through 4).
-This results in arbors that are abnormal in many ways.
-They have thicker transient branches (more F-actin content), fail to concentrate branches into one focus and change more radically over short periods of time.

 These arbors expressing excess GAP43 were abnormally large (see figure below).
 However, if the protein kinase C phosphorylation site was mutated from serine to alanine (which cannot be phosphorylated), then the arbors did not grow and remained immature.
 This demonstrated that it was not the level of the protein that mattered, but only the form that was in the phosphorylated state.
 In addition to growth, the phosphorylated GAP43 cause increased branching.